EdgeNet-project/edgenet-legacy-2024/docs/tutorials/node_contribution.md

 Copy & paste the contents of [the EdgeNet public key](https://github.com/EdgeNet-project/edgenet/blob/master/config/id_rsa.pub) into the SSH authorized keys file for the EdgeNet user.

+**P.S.** The user should be allowed to run commands by using *sudo* without being prompted for the password.

 ### Prepare a description of your node contribution

 The [``.yaml`` format](https://kubernetes.io/docs/concepts/overview/working-with-objects/kubernetes-objects/) is used to describe Kubernetes objects.
 Create one for the node contribution object, following the model of the example shown below.
 Your ``.yaml``file must specify the following information regarding your node contribution: